-US stocks edge lower in early trading; oil heads down
+US stocks end modestly lower on final trading day of 2016

+Investors capped a year of solid gains on Wall Street Friday in a selling mood, sending the major U.S. stock indexes modestly lower on the final trading day of 2016.

-U.S. stocks edged lower Friday morning on the final day of trading for the year.
-Technology stocks fell the most, while banks and real estate companies eked out small gains.
-Trading was subdued ahead of the New Year’s Day holiday.
+Technology and consumer-focused stocks led the broad slide, while real estate companies and banks eked out small gains.
+As it had been for much of the week, trading was subdued ahead of the New Year’s Day holiday.

+Despite riding out the last week of the year with losses, halting the Dow Jones industrial average’s momentum as it neared the 20,000 mark, 2016 delivered a much better finish for stock investors than most would have anticipated.

+All told, the Dow ended the year with a 13.4 percent gain, while the Nasdaq composite gained 7.5 percent.

 Most Read Stories